 The Animal Control Officer (ACO) is the local animal care and control professional.
-This person helps the public deal with problems caused by animals and works with other local agencies, such as social services and law enforcement, to protect all members of families, both two-legged and four-legged.
+They help the public deal with problems caused by animals and works with other local agencies, such as social services and law enforcement, to protect all members of families, both two-legged and four-legged.

 Animal care and control professionals now perform a variety of services that help animals as well as people, these services include: